daydemir/senseable-python-template/README.md

 ## Building a Python package

-These instructions will be useful if you intend to release your code as a Python package on PyPI.
+These instructions will be useful if you intend to release your moodule as a Python package on PyPI.

 ### How to decide

-Would your code be useful to other researchers or developers?
-Releasing the reusable elements of your code as a package on PyPI makes it easy for others to use, and for you (or others) to to improve the code over time.
+Would this module be useful to other researchers or developers?
+Releasing the reusable elements of your code as a package on PyPI makes it easy for others to use, and to have a formal way of releasing improvements over time.
 See more on python packages [here](https://www.pyopensci.org/python-package-guide/tutorials/intro.html).

 If you add your repo to Zenodo, then you will have a unique DOI (separate from the DOI of any papers you've published) that can be cited by others when they use your library.

 If you would like to have your package peer-reviewed and its visibility increased, you can consider submitting to [pyOpenSci](https://www.pyopensci.org) or the [Journal of Open Source Software](https://joss.theoj.org). pyOpenSci is a peer-review process that increases the visibility among the scientific community.
 The Journal of Open Source Software requires that the software be non-trivial by checking number of lines of code and the amount of time it took to write the software.
 More details on the submission requirements for the JOSS [here](https://joss.readthedocs.io/en/latest/submitting.html).

-### Code structure for packaging

 ### Publishing the package

-If you are ready to publish your package, make sure that your git working tree is clean by running `git status` and ensuring that you see that there is nothing to commit.
+If you are ready to publish your module as a Python package, make sure that your git working tree is clean by running `git status` and ensuring that you see that there is nothing to commit.

 #### Decide on a version
 Every time you want to update the package, you'll need to decide what the version should be of the next package update.
 It is recommended that version updates adhere to semantic versioning standards.
 [More on semantic versioning available here](https://devhints.io/semver)